dmsimard/docker-presentty/README.rst

 docker-presentty
 ================

-A dockerized version of presentty_.
+A dockerized version of presentty_ for convenience.

 See: https://hub.docker.com/r/dmsimard/presentty/